 AHA is a well-regarded public housing authority.
 It is governed by federal law and follows highly structured policies and procedures to maintain its standing with the U.S. Department of Housing & Urban Development.
-AHA is considered to be a "medium-sized" housing authority, administering approximately

-- 1,500 housing choice vouchers, and HUD has consistently rated AHA a "high performer."
-In 2017-18 AHA successfully competed to obtain 55 additional VASH vouchers specifically for supportive housing for veterans. - AHA adeptly manages many of the City of Alameda's housing programs.
+AHA is considered to be a "medium-sized" housing authority, administering approximately 1,500 housing choice vouchers, and HUD has consistently rated AHA a "high performer."
+In 2017-18 AHA successfully competed to obtain 55 additional VASH vouchers specifically for supportive housing for veterans.

+AHA adeptly manages many of the City of Alameda's housing programs.
 Though legally separate from the city government since 2012, the city has chosen AHA to manage key housing programs such as the CDBG/HOME Programs, housing rehab programs, Rent Program, and the Inclusionary Housing/ Below Market Rate (BMR) Loan program.
-For example, approximately \$1.1 million dollars were awarded to service - providers, public works projects, and residential rehabs through the CDBG program this past year. - AHA is a skilled housing developer and thoughtful long-term owner.
+For example, approximately \$1.1 million dollars were awarded to service providers, public works projects, and residential rehabs through the CDBG program this past year.

+AHA is a skilled housing developer and thoughtful long-term owner.
 AHA uses the Low-Income Housing Tax Credit program and other funding sources to build new affordable housing, directly and in partnership with other developers.
 AHA has recently expanded its role in directly developing housing, applying for and receiving funding for its first Low-Income Housing Tax Credit project in 2016; Littlejohn Commons (31 senior units) will be completed in Summer 2018.
 AHA's second tax credit project, Everett Commons, (20 family units) is expected to be complete during winter 2018-19.
 Staff stays abreast of other funding sources, changes to program requirements, and other policy decisions that impact affordable housing development.
 AHA's own real estate portfolio houses approximately 600 families in fourteen properties.
 Over 200 more families are housed in properties developed by AHA in partnership with local nonprofits.
 AHA manages most of the AHA-owned sites while some are contracted to third-party management.
 All sites have social services provided by one or more third-party contractors, including LifeSTEPS, Boys and Girls Club of Alameda, Alameda Point Collaborative, Building Futures with Women and Children, and the Alameda Food Bank.

-AHA is collaboratively building a new
+• AHA is collaboratively building a new

 neighborhood.
 The North Housing site gives AHA a unique opportunity to plan and develop 12.5 acres of land for much needed affordable housing.
-The site's 'public benefit conveyance' requires several partners - AHA, Alameda Point Collaborative, and Building Futures-to construct 90 units of permanent supportive housing on a portion of the site.
-Once land is transferred, AHA and its partners will undertake a master planning process to lay out the interior roads and parcels as well as envision the types and locations of housing that will be built throughout the site.
+The site's 'public benefit conveyance' requires several partners - AHA, Alameda Point Collaborative, and Building Futures-to construct 90 units well as envision the types and locations of housing that will be built throughout the site.
 North Housing presents an opportunity to develop a large parcel of land near to transportation centers like the Main St. Ferry Terminal, shopping and job opportunities at Alameda Landing, Alameda Point, and the new Estuary Park.